 A splash of white wine

 Add your pasta ingredients to a food processor and pulse on/off until they combine, resembling bread crumbs.
-Tip the crumbs out onto your work surface or into a bowl and bring together into one dough with your hands.
+Tip the crumbs out into a large bowl and bring together with your hands.
 Knead for roughly 5 minutes, then wrap in cling film and set aside for half an hour.

-Meanwhile, wash out your food processor, add in all of the sauce ingredients (except the wine) and pulse until you get a loose paste.
+Meanwhile: wash out your food processor, add in all of the sauce ingredients (except the wine) and pulse until you get a loose paste.
 If the oil from your tomatoes isn’t enough, add in an extra glug of olive oil.
-Set aside in a covered bowl.
+Set aside.

-When the pasta dough has rested for at least thirty minutes you’ll be ready to roll!
-Using a rolling pin to flatten your dough to a manageable thickness, pass it through your pasta roller 2-3 times on the thickest setting.
-Now pass it down through the 3 thickest settings, 2 or 3 times, folding the sheet back into a square each time you restart at the thickest.
+Rolling your pasta… Using a rolling pin to flatten your dough to a manageable thickness, pass it through your pasta roller 2-3 times on the thickest setting.
+Now pass it through the 3 thickest settings – twice – folding the sheet back into a square when you restart at the thickest.
 Now carry on down through the 4th and 5th settings – this is usually good for me but if you like your pasta a little thinner, take it to down to 6.

-Trim your pasta into long sheets and using a large knife or pasta wheel (with the rolling pin to guide you), cut into ribbons and hang over a wire wrack to stop them sticking together or dust them with semolina and arrange into mini ‘nests’.
+Trim your pasta into long sheets and using a large knife or pasta wheel (with the rolling pin to guide you), cut it into ribbons and hang over a wire wrack to stop them sticking together or dust them with semolina and arrange into mini nests.

 Bring a large pan of generously salted water to a rolling boil and drop the pasta in, cooking for 2-3 minutes.
 Drain & toss in olive oil.

 Add your sun-blushed tomato paste to the same pan with a splash of white wine and cook down over a medium heat for 3-5 minutes.
-Add in the king prawns and cover with a lid, allowing the prawns to steam in the fragrant sauce.
-Be sure to give the pan a good shake every so often & check that the sauce isn’t overheating and sticking to the bottom.
-After a few minutes the prawns will be pink and ready to eat.
+Add in the king prawns and cover with a lid, allowing the prawns to steam in the sauce.
+Give the sauce a stir every so often to stop it from catching.
+After a few minutes the prawns will be pink and cooked through.